Service

 - Prominence — how established Google thinks you are, read from reviews, citations, and links.
 This compounds slowly and is where consistency wins.

+This framing is Google’s own.
+Its local ranking guidance states that “more reviews and positive ratings can help your business’s local ranking” and that “businesses with complete and accurate info are more likely to show up in local search results.”
 The whole strategy follows from that: since distance is fixed, you win by maximizing relevance and prominence in the areas close enough to rank at all.

 Local SEO vs. the rest of your marketing stack